CRaC/docs/STEP-BY-STEP.md

             Core.getGlobalContext().register(this);
         }
     ```

-**N.B.**: Using of `jdk.crac` API makes compilation and execution of the example possible only on Java implementations with CRaC.
-Please refer to [org.crac](README.md#orgcrac) section for how to handle the problem.

 This example is a special by presence of a single non-daemon thread owned by Jetty that keeps JVM from exit.
 When `server.stop()` is called the thread exits and so does the JVM instead of the checkpoint.